 This pedestrian street runs from the Grand Square through Upper Town with plenty shops, cafes and restaurants on it.
 Like the Grand Square, it has some beautiful buildings along it and some little alleyways that run off it.

 While the city walls are plainly in sight between the Upper and Lower towns, you’ll appreciate the scale of the defences if you seek them out on the far side as well.
 Slightly removed from the main sights of the Upper Town, not much of the walls remain, but what is left gives you an idea of how well defended the city was.
 On Strada Cetatii you will find a stretch of wall bookended with two sentry towers.

 If you head to the outer side of the wall, you’ll find yourself in peaceful Cetatii park that runs between the layers of the city’s old fortifications.
 This shady park seems popular with locals and even had a line of wedding parties waiting to have photos taken when I visited.

 This passage joins the Lower and Upper towns, running along the stoic buttressed walls that surround the upper town.
 Here you can appreciate the brickwork, the arches and just the sheer scale of the city’s walls.

 The Stairs Tower (Turnul Scarilor)

-Unlike the Upper Town which has seen much restoration and renovation, the Lower Town is less refined.
+Unlike the Upper Town which has seen much restoration and renovation, the Lower Town of Sibiu is less refined.
 This makes it a great place to wander as you realise how much work has gone into the Upper Town.
 Of particular interest is the rooftops of the houses, all in a distinctly Transylvanian style that is hard to put your finger on.